notjuuke/website/content/about.md

 👋 Hi, I'm Kev.
 A complex person who enjoys simple things.

-📚 I'm currently reading Fooled by Randomness by Nassim Nicholas Taleb.
+📚 I'm currently reading _The Tipping Point_ by Malcolm Gladwell.
 If you're interested, [here](https://workflowy.com/s/books/dFIMWMcGXjlrT3Q5) are some other book recommendations.

 🙆 My biggest hobbies are gaming, coffee, and most recently JavaScript.